lvgl/lvgl/docs/details/main-components/timer.rst

   :c:macro:`LV_DEF_REFR_PERIOD`.
 That Timer causes that input device to be read and also sends all input-device-related events, like :cpp:enumerator:`LV_EVENT_CLICKED`, :cpp:enumerator:`LV_EVENT_PRESSED`, etc.
-- update system-monitor values --- during LVGL initialization, a Timer is created based on the configured value of :c:macro:`LV_SYSMON_REFR_PERIOD_DEF` that updates the state of LVGL's memory heap.
+- update system-monitor values --- if :c:macro:`LV_USE_SYSMON` is set to ``1`` in
+  ``lv_conf.h``, one or more timers can be created to periodically compute and monitor system performance statistics, such as the state of LVGL's memory heap.

 Timers are non-preemptive, which means a Timer cannot interrupt another Timer.
 Therefore, you can call any LVGL related function in a Timer.